Azure/azure-sdk-for-python/sdk/communication/azure-communication-messages/README.md

 python -m pip install azure-communication-messages
 ```

-#### Prequisites

-- Python 3.8 or later is required to use this package.
-- You need an [Azure subscription][azure_sub] to use this package.
-- An existing Communication Messages instance.
-#### Create with an Azure Active Directory Credential
+### Create with an Azure Active Directory Credential

 To use an [Azure Active Directory (AAD) token credential][authenticate_with_token],
 provide an instance of the desired credential type obtained from the
 [azure-identity][azure_identity_credentials] library.